ALEXANDER THE GREAT’S BIRTH

 According to the Metropolitan Museum of Art: “During the first half of the fourth century B.C., Greek poleis, or city-states, remained autonomous.
 As each polis tended to its own interests, frequent disputes and temporary alliances between rival factions resulted.
 In 360 B.C., an extraordinary individual, Philip II of Macedonia (northern Greece), came to power.
 In less than a decade, he had defeated most of Macedonia's neighboring enemies: the Illyrians and the Paionians to the west and northwest, and the Thracians to the north and northeast.
 Phillip II instituted far-reaching reforms at home and abroad.
 Innovations—improved catapults and siege machinery, as well as a new kind of infantry in which each soldier was equipped with an enormous pike known as a sarissa—placed his armies at the forefront of military technology.
 In 338 B.C., at the pivotal battle of Chaeronea in Boeotia, Philip II completed what was to be the last phase of his domination when he became the undisputed ruler of Greece.
 His plans for war against Asia were cut short when he was assassinated in 336 B.C.
 Excavations of the royal tombs at Vergina in northern Greece give a glimpse of the vibrant wall paintings and rich decorative arts produced for the Macedonian royal court, which had become the leading center of Greek culture."
 [Source: Collete Hemingway, Independent Scholar, Seán Hemingway, Department of Greek and Roman Art, The Metropolitan Museum of Art, October 2004, metmuseum.org]

-Olympias, daughter of Neoptolemus, king of Epirus, wife of Philip II. of Macedon, and mother of Alexander the Great.
+Olympias — Alexander the Great’s mother— was eldest daughter of Neoptolemus, king of Epirus, and the fourth wife of Philip II of Macedon.
 Her father claimed descent from Pyrrhus, son of Achilles.
 It is said that Philip fell in love with her in Samothrace, where they were both being initiated into the mysteries (Plutarch, Alexander, 2).
 The marriage took place in 359 B.C., shortly after Philip's accession, and Alexander was born in 356 B.C.
-[Source: Encyclopædia Britannica, 1911]
+She was extremely influential in Alexander's life and was recognized as de facto leader of Macedon during Alexander's conquests.
+[Source: Encyclopædia Britannica, 1911; Wikipedia]

 Alexander the Great’s Family Roots and His Father’s Vision